Terms & Conditions of Sale & Limited Warranty

-We offer a FIVE PERCENT (5%) CASH DISCOUNT off of the total invoice amount (hammer and premium) if payment is made by check, eCheck/ACH payment, or wire transfer.
+We offer a FIVE PERCENT (5%) CASH DISCOUNT from the total invoice amount (hammer and premium) if payment for purchases is made by check, ACH payment, or wire transfer.
 The 5% discount does not apply to payments made with credit/debit cards.
 Please note that the maximum cash discount allowed is $2,000 and applies to all purchases made during the Live Auctions, Buy It Now, and Accepted Offers on passed lots.

-STANFORD HAS A FULLY AUTOMATED ONLINE PAYMENT SYSTEM.
-IF YOU ARE THE WINNING BIDDER OF ONE OR MORE LOTS IN OUR AUCTIONS AND WISH TO PAY FOR YOUR WINNINGS PLEASE CLICK ON THIS LINK: https://www.stanfordauctioneers.com/winner.asp (if the link doesn”t work please go to our website, click on “Auctions” and then in the drop down menu click on “Pay Live Auction Invoice”).
+STANFORD HAS AN ONLINE PAYMENT SYSTEM.
+IF YOU ARE THE WINNING BIDDER OF ONE OR MORE LOTS IN OUR AUCTIONS AND WISH TO PAY FOR YOUR WINNINGS PLEASE CLICK ON THE INVOICE/PAYMENT LINK provided in our email to you (https://www.stanfordauctioneers.com/winner.asp) (if the link does not work please go to our website, click on "Auctions" and then in the drop down menu click on "Pay Live Auction Invoice").

 If you would rather pay over the telephone with a credit/debit card please